KasparKipp/web-eid-elixir-WIP/README.md

 This is a WIP sample app demonstrating how to initiate ID card authentication using the [Web eID](https://github.com/web-eid/web-eid.js) javascript library and integrating with the [Web eID security](https://github.com/web-eid/web-eid-authtoken-validation-java#quickstart) java library for token validation.

+A minimal java application that can be run as a regular os process and invoked from elixir via ports can be found in the `./java_auth_program` directory.

+A configurable microservice/sidecar is being worked on for this project and can be found in github [Estonian eID Auth & Signing sidecar WIP](https://github.com/KasparKipp/estonian-eid-auth-signing-sidecar-WIP)

 # Getting Started

 Before you begin, make sure your computer is properly set up to use your ID card electronically.